Jim Iyke: Career

 He started a movie production company, Untamed Productions in 2007, and also has his own music record label, Untamed Records.
 His first album, titled Who Am I?, featured some of Nigeria's top musicians, such as TuFace Idibia and Sound Sultan.

 Controversy

 A video of Jim Iyke's purported 'deliverance' from an evil spirit at The Synagogue Church of All Nations, led by Pastor T.B.
 Joshua, provoked intense debate on social media.
 The spirit reportedly confessed that it was behind Iyke's inability to find a wife.

-Philanthropy

-He is the founder of Jim Iyke Foundation for Children with Special Disabilities.
-He visited Kenya in December 2012 in support of the Make a Change Campaign, a charity project founded by Christopher Grey and Jamaican dance hall artist Cécile.

 Personal life

-Iyke holds a black belt in taekwondo.

 In April 2019, he announced the birth of his son.